Four months until Christmas and a lot of ecommerce stores have already started planning their holiday marketing strategy.

 In many email clients, the images are not displayed.
 People get frustrated if an image doesn’t load and feel cheated, which reduces your conversion rates.
 If your competitor’s emails load well, chances are people will forget about yours quickly.
 It’s not their fault.

 However, with alt-text your emails won’t have this issue because the alt-text will explain the image to the recipient and would provide a hyperlink to the original image.
 As a result, the subscriber won’t miss out on anything and the experience won’t be negative.
 Leveraging this element can be gold for your brand.

 Email marketing is highly effective for the holiday shoppers.
 With a purposeful strategy and good timing, your Q4 can be profitable and not as frantic.

 Start early, segment wisely and target with meaningful offers – that’s the basis of a successful holiday shopping season.

-This article has been contributed by InboxArmy, a professional email marketing agency providing advanced email marketing services from email production to deployment.
+This article has been contributed by InboxArmy, a professional email marketing agency providing advanced email marketing services.
 They specialize in building email programs and using data-driven strategies to turn around underperforming accounts.